Elvyria/thumbnailer-bridge/README.md

 ```
 Bridge between your file manager and thumbnail daemon.

-thumbnailer-bridge [OPTIONS] [FILE]...
+Usage: thumbnailer-bridge [OPTIONS] [FILE]...

 Arguments:
   [FILE]...

 Options:
+  -t, --thumbnail              Print path to thumbnail if it exists and up to date
   -f, --flavor <FLAVOR>        Flavor of the thumbnails [default: normal]
   -s, --scheduler <SCHEDULER>  Scheduler for thumbnail generation [default: default]
-  -u, --unchecked              Do not check if thumbnail already exists
+  -u, --unchecked              Do not check if thumbnail already exists and up to date
   -l, --listen                 Listen for notifications
       --list-flavors           List supported schedulers
       --list-schedulers        List supported thumbnail flavors